beeware/beeware/docs/tutorial/tutorial-8.rst

 This means any user logic contained in an event handler needs to complete quickly.
 Any delay in completing the event handler will be observed by the user as a slowdown (or stop) in GUI updates.
-If this delay is long enough, your operating system may report this as a problem - the macOS "Beachball" and Windows "Hourglass" are the operating system telling you that your app is taking too long in an event handler.
+If this delay is long enough, your operating system may report this as a problem - the macOS "beachball" and Windows "spinner" icons are the operating system telling you that your app is taking too long in an event handler.

 Simple operations like "update a label", or "recompute the total of the inputs" are easy to complete quickly.
 However, there are a lot of operations that can't